sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-incoming-sms.md

 ---
-title: Receive SMS in a Spring Boot application
+title: Recieve SMS in a Spring Boot application
 excerpt: >-
   In this more advanced installment of our Java tutorial series, you'll learn how you can keep track of the delivery of SMS messages you send via the Sinch